KonstantinMoiseew/ngrok/README.md

 # SSH tunnel for free

 Unfortunately, free version of ngrok changes external address each start.I got a little creative and decided to transfer the address through Telegram using a bot.
+This bot is rewritten as it would actually have been done.
 `keys.sh` is what keys should look like.
 `API_KEY` can be retrieved from BotFather.
 `CHAT_ID` is a group.
 You need to create it, then add bot there.